 - You can introduce the concept of even and odd for older children.

-- Change the type of pony bead shape or color to match holidays.
+- If this is a center activity, to change it up a bit, change the type of pony bead shape or color to match holidays.

 Counting activities are very important because it helps to develop the following three aspects.